2012-22 Community Outcomes

 - We support the protection of the District’s significant natural habitats and ecosystems.

-Some examples of the Council’s activities under this Outcome are: District Plan provisions, resource consents, recycling initiative, the Sustainability Policy, Climate Change Policy and Walking and Cycling Strategy.
+Some examples of the Council’s activities under this Outcome are: District Plan provisions, resource consents, recycling initiative, the Sustainability Policy and Climate Change Policy.

 We provide an environment that encourages vibrant communities and an enhanced quality of life.